shixish/ercore-vagrant/README.markdown

 That's it, files in "public" are served here : [http://drupal.vbox.local/](http://drupal.vbox.local/)

+Edit: You will need to go directly to [http://drupal.vbox.local/install.php](http://drupal.vbox.local/install.php) and follow through with drupal's installation procedure the first time.

 To connect to the console of you instance:
     `vagrant ssh`